Geometry of the del Pezzo surface y^2=x^3+Am^6+Bn^6: Previous and new approaches to density of points

 \subsection{Geometric methods}

 Let $\E$ be a rational elliptic surface defined over $\Q$.
 A famous theorem of Iskovskikh \cite{Isk} then says that $\E$ has a minimal model over $\Q$, denoted $X$, that is either a conic bundle of degree $\geq1$, or a Del Pezzo surface.

+We say that a surface $S$ is $k$-unirational if there is a dominant rational map $\mathbb{P}^2\dashrightarrow S$.
+Be aware that for $k$ an algebraically closed field, being $k$-unirational is equivalent to being rational.
+However, it is not clear that it is the case for other fields.
+Moreover, $k$-unirationality is \textit{a priori} a stronger property, implying the density of the rational points.

+\begin{theorem}[\cite{KollMell, Manin, STVA}] Let $\E$ be a rational elliptic surface over a field $k$ whose generic rank is non-zero, then the surface is $k$-unirational. \end{theorem}

-The density of the rational points was proved in most of the cases: by Kollar and Mella \cite{KollMell} when $X$ is a conic bundle\footnote{In this case, the surface is $\Q$-unirational, i.e. it is dominated by the projective plane $\P^2\dashrightarrow X$}, by Segre and Manin \cite{Manin} when $X$ is a del Pezzo surface of degree $d\geq3$ with at least one rational point, by Salgado, Testa and V\'arilly-Alvarado \cite{STVA}, based on a work of Manin \cite[Thm 29.4]{Manin}, when $X$ is a del Pezzo surface of degree 2 provided that it contains a rational point that neither lies on an exceptional curve nor on a certain quartic.
+\begin{proof} Koll\'ar and Mella \cite{KollMell} proves $k$-unirationality when $X$ is a conic bundle\footnote{In this case, the surface is $\Q$-unirational, i.e. it is dominated by the projective plane $\P^2\dashrightarrow X$} when $\rm{char} k\not=2$ , by Segre and Manin \cite{Manin} when $X$ is a del Pezzo surface of degree $d\geq3$ with at least one rational point, by Salgado, Testa and V\'arilly-Alvarado \cite{STVA}, based on a work of Manin \cite[Thm 29.4]{Manin}, when $X$ is a del Pezzo surface of degree 2 provided that it contains a rational point that neither lies on four exceptional curves nor the ramification quartic curve.
+Thus in that case, $k$-unirationality holds on both surfaces.

+In the case of a del Pezzo surface of degree 2 that is obtained by contracting an exceptional curve of a del Pezzo surface of degree 1 to a point $p$, \cite[Corollary 14]{STVA} guaranties that $p$ is rational and does not lie in an exceptional curve or the ramification curve. \end{proof}